|

 An Adaptive Autoregressive Diffusion Approach to Design Active Humanized Antibody and Nanobody

-Jian Ma, Fandi Wu, Tingyang Xu, Shaoyong Xu, Wei Liu, Liang Yan, Qifeng Bai, Jianhua Yao
+Jian Ma, Fandi Wu, Tingyang Xu, Shaoyong Xu, Wei Liu, Liang Yan, Minghao Qu, Xiaoke Yang, Qifeng Bai, Junyu Xiao, Jianhua Yao

 Nature Machine Intelligence 2025